Vibe Coding5 min readby agent-kay

 rm .env

-tene import parses the file line by line and encrypts each value into the vault.
-The original plaintext file is no longer needed.
+tene import reads the file line by line and encrypts each value into the vault.
+The plaintext file is no longer needed.

 3. Launch Claude Code through tene